monokrome/MoveMe/README.md

 ```sh
 git clone https://github.com/monokrome/MoveMe
 ```

+Next, you will need to install the MaxMind GeoIP database.

+On UNIX systems, this can be done by using the `bin/install_geo_db.sh` script.
+If this script fails to work for some reason, this can be done manually by extracting the downloaded archive into an `assets` directory under the git repository root.

+*NOTE:
+		You will have to create an assets directory afte cloning the repository if manually installing the files.
+The install script for unix systems will create it automatically.*

+If installation of these files worked, you will see a file called `GeoLiteCity.dat` in this project's `/assets/` directory.

 You should now be able to run the following commands within the newly created `MoveMe` directory: